Josh Thole: Minor leagues

+Major leagues

 After viewing Thole in the 2009 spring training, Mets pitching coach Dan Warthen "gushed" about Thole's catcher skills.
 In 2009, Thole stated, "My throwing is still coming along."
 On August 31, 2009, Thole was called up to the major leagues.
 In his first major league at-bat, he singled to record his first major league hit.
 Thole would play 17 games for the Mets in 2009, batting .321 with 9 RBI.
 During the offseason, Thole played in 44 games for the Leones del Caracas of the Venezuelan Winter League, and hit .381 with three home runs and 28 RBI.

-After spending much of the 2010 season in Triple-A Buffalo, Thole was called up to the Mets in June.
+After spending much of the 2010 season with the Triple-A Buffalo Bisons, Thole was called up to the Mets in June.
 On July 20, 2010, Thole hit his first major league home run, a solo homer, off of Barry Enright in a game against the Arizona Diamondbacks at Chase Field.
 On October 1, 2010, he hit a walk-off home run off Tyler Clippard to give the Mets a 2-1 win.
 Thole spent the entire season with the New York Mets as a catcher.
 He hit .268, drove in 40 runs and hit three home runs over 340 at bats.

 Thole broke camp with the Mets as their starting catcher.
 On May 9, 2012, Thole was placed on the seven-day disabled list after suffering a concussion in a plate collision with Phillies first baseman Ty Wigginton on May 7.
 On June 1, 2012, Thole was reactivated and caught Johan Santana's no-hitter, the first in franchise history.